alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 };
 ```

-### Disable Popup
+### Disable Popover

-Use `disableOpenPicker` to disable the popup selection functionality, allowing date changes only via input.
+Use `disableOpenPicker` to disable the popover selection function, only allowing date entry.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';